playtlancher/Angular-messanger/Readme.md

 `docker compose up [app-name] --build -d`

-Before running the application, you need to execute the query from the file /server/initdb.sql.
+Before running the application, you need to execute the query from the file initdb.sql.